 The influential Polish psychiatrist Kazinierez Dabrowski developed a theory he called Positive Disintegration (in the mid-1960s).
 It’s based on the notion that anxiety and distress are necessary for growth and development.

 Another aspect of the theory relates to gifted individuals.
 They are different and special, Dabrowski believed, as they are sensitive, highly emotional, intellectual, imaginational, curious, and prone to anxiety.
 Therefore, they are also the ones who are more likely to go through an existential crisis and depression.

-But they are also often the lonely outcasts and the restless souls (Many great writers as Earnest Hemingway, Virginia Wolfe, Charles Dickens to name a few, have been known to have gone through an existential upheaval).
+But they are also often the lonely outcasts and the restless souls (many great writers, such as Earnest Hemingway, Virginia Wolfe, and Charles Dickens to name a few, have been known to have gone through an existential upheaval).

 And it’s not uncommon, when faced with such deep and joyless emotions, that you take a step back and re-evaluate your life.